odoo/owl/doc/component.md

 This method is not called on the initial render.
 It is useful to interact with the DOM (for example, through an external library) whenever the component was patched.
-Note that this hook will not be called if the widget is not in the DOM (this can happen with widgets with `t-keepalive`).
+Note that this hook will not be called if the compoent is not in the DOM (this can happen with components with `t-keepalive`).

 The `snapshot` parameter is the result of the previous `willPatch` call.

-Updating the widget state in this hook is possible, but not encouraged.
+Updating the compoent state in this hook is possible, but not encouraged.
 One need to be careful, because updates here will cause rerender, which in turn will cause other calls to patched.
 So, we need to be particularly careful at avoiding endless cycles.